 - Name your preset something relevant and click Save.

-- In your Effects panel, search for your preset.
+- In the Effects Control panel, search for your preset.
 You can now drag and drop the preset to any other clip or adjustment layer.

 Adjustment layers can be a lot of fun to work with, as they allow you to experiment with your growing visual effects skills in a user-friendly way.
 They can also save you time, both in how long it takes you to add and amend your effects, and through handy preset functions.

 If you’re just getting started using adjustments layers in Premiere Pro, we hope this tutorial will help you improve your editing workflow.
 For those who use them all of the time, try experimenting with keyframing to elevate your edits.
 We also have a great and handy tutorial on adjustment layers in Final Cut Pro!